JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_BHBA_numeric.md

 We used the rtFMS technique to obtain the following tree:
 ![tree](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/Tree_Numeric_RMSE_GLMNET_BHBA.png)

 We have n models per branch.
 These n models have a similar performance.
-On the botom of the tree we can see box plots centered in the mean balanced accuracy of the n models in the branch.
+On the bottom of the tree we can see box plots centered in the mean balanced accuracy of the n models in the branch.
 We then choose the branch with the highest mean balanced accuracy.

 Then we have one best model that we can select: